csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 15. As a researcher, Lilith would like to parse student notes and match it with the Isabel API in order to better identify trends in student note-taking abilities and provide a metric for their growth.
 16. As an educator, Yiping would like to annotate and comment on student notes in order to provide more extensive feedback on the students’ work directly.
 17. As a student, Charlie would like to be able to get hints and tips on the fly from the Harvard medical database in order to aid his diagnoses based on symptoms
-18. As an educator, I want to be able to lock helps and tips to certain students so newer students can practice their diagnosis, but allow aid upper year students who already have the abilities by allowing them to get help.
+18. As an educator, Eddie wants to be able to lock the helps and tips feature for certain students so that newer students can practice their diagnoses decision skills without assistance.
-19. As an educator, I want to email the student if I need to contact them about their work if I have any questions or need to get in touch with them.
+19. As an educator, Fred wants to be able to email the student conveniently through the application so that he can easily contact them about their work if he has any pressing questions or important feedback.
-20. As an educator, Lee would like to enter the final diagnoses for the patient on student diagnoses as a way of marking and providing feedback on student notes.
-21. As a student, Tony would like to extend canvas on each page of the patient diagnoses template in case he runs out space for notes in a certain field.
-22. As a student, Stephen would like to return to the main menu on any page in the patient template in order to save time.

 # Process Details
 ## Q6: What are the roles & responsibilities on the team?